 Don’t overwhelm potential candidates with heaps of information and instead focus on delivering the key points about the role and your company, using language that is both easy to understand and to the point.

 Put the Most Important Information First

 Starting off your posting with the information that’s going to engage your candidates the most is key.
 Start off by telling candidates what the job opportunity is, how they can benefit from working at your company and how you are unique to the rest of the life sciences industry.

 Once they’ve decided that the posting is relevant and beneficial to them, they can then choose to read the rest to find out more.

 A lot of candidates search for jobs on the go so it’s vital that your posting is mobile friendly.
 Where possible, break down your writing into shorter paragraphs and make sure there is lots of white space around your text to make it easy to digest.
 If you’ve included images or even videos in your posting then consider how the format of these will look on mobile too.

 Keep it Inclusive

-Don’t put off potentially ideal candidates through using gender-specific terminology or language that implies a preference to a certain type of individual.
+Don’t put off potentially ideal candidates by using gender-specific terminology or language that implies a preference for a certain type of individual.
 Remain factual with your terminology to ensure the role is open to all relevant candidates.
-As an example, don’t use the term “young” when advertising an entry level role – the two aren’t always synonymous!
+As an example, don’t use the term “young” when advertising an entry-level role – the two aren’t always synonymous!

 Include a Clear Call to Action